awesto/django-shop/README.rst

 This repository hosts the django SHOP code and documentation.

+**Please note:** This project may seem unmaintained.
+Currently a much more powerful version of djangoSHOP is under heavy development.
+The reason this new version is not yet merged is, because documentation and test coverage is not as good as it should be.

 Django SHOP aims to be the easy, fun and fast shop counterpart to django CMS.
 Specifically, we aim at providing a clean, modular and pythonic/djangonic implementation of a shop framework,